 - Undermining validity of mail-in voting

-Four more years of President Trump will see the destruction of the Constitution as the foundation of our country.
-He and his authoritarian supporters will have undercut and overpowered the protections against absolute rule that George Washington, Benjamin Franklin, Thomas Jefferson, James Madison, Alexander Hamilton and the other founders of the United States fought for.
+Dean said, “four more years of President Trump will see the destruction of the Constitution as the foundation of our country.
+He and his authoritarian supporters will have undercut and overpowered the protections against absolute rule that George Washington, Benjamin Franklin, Thomas Jefferson, James Madison, Alexander Hamilton, and the other founders of the United States fought for.”

-It was the overriding goal to keep the country from ever having a king.
-Yet, a re-elected Donald Trump in 2021 would feel as powerful as James I, who believed he was appointed by God, or Louis XIV, who simply said, ‘I am the State.’
+He added, “it was the overriding goal to keep the country from ever having a king.
+Yet, a re-elected Donald Trump in 2021 would feel as powerful as James I, who believed he was appointed by God, or Louis XIV, who simply said, ‘I am the State.’”

 The authors leave us with an urgent plea: